 What makes the Banh Canh from Phan Rang so unique?
 Well, if you guessed the locals combine fresh herbs and vegetables with a lot of fish/other seafood that makes a specific taste you’re right!.

-The ingredients are cooked noodles, small fish rolls, coriander, green and white onion, a bit of minced fish and delicious broth in which the recipe is always a secret.
-Locals usually love to add chili peppers, black pepper and a bit of fish sauce topped with fresh lemon.
+The ingredients are cooked noodles, small fish rolls, coriander, green and white onion, a bit of minced fish, and delicious broth in which the recipe is always a secret.
+Locals usually love to add chili peppers, black pepper, and a bit of fish sauce topped with fresh lemon.

 The main ingredient that makes a difference is the type of fish used in fish rolls.
-In Phan Rang, locals usually use a freshly caught fish like barracuda for making fish rolls.
-They use only the fillet in the rolls and cook the bones to add the special sweet taste to a broth.
+In Phan Rang, locals usually use freshly caught fish like barracuda for making fish rolls.
+They use only the fillet in the rolls and cook the bones to add a special sweet taste to a broth.

 Where to Eat Banh Canh?

 You can find Banh Canh almost anywhere you go in Phan Rang!
 There are so many street vendors and Phan Rang Restaurants preparing delicious Banh Canh and it’s definitely recommended to try it freshly made.
-A bowl of delicious Banh Canh from a street vendor ranges from 15,000 – 30,000 VND , or .85 – $1.30 USD.
+A bowl of delicious Banh Canh from a street vendor ranges from 15,000 – 30,000 VND, or .85 – $1.30 USD.

-For people who would rather go to a restaurant and enjoy Banh Canh, the place to go that is recommended by locals and tourists is Nguyen Banh restaurant.
+For people who would rather go to a restaurant and enjoy Banh Canh, the place to go that is recommended by locals and tourists is the Nguyen Banh restaurant.
 If you go in with the idea that Nguyen Banh is a huge fancy restaurant you’ll soon be disappointed.
 It’s a tiny restaurant with a friendly staff who make sure you’ll have the best culinary experience in Phan Rang.

 The price for a big bowl of Banh Canh is 20,000 VND (.86 USD), so it’s definitely a place that will fill your belly while not hurting your wallet!